Mamo-00/FullStack_FrontEnd_App/README.md

 There is also a backend repositroy for this project called FullStack_BackEnd_App where we have written a .Net Core Web API application

+Also there is a bug where the filtering of IDs are not working properly.
+You have to type in the id and then remove it using backspace to make the filtering work.